habruening/bbfpex/README.md

 You could argue that the behaviour of the tasking mechanism is that shell suppresses excpetions.
 But when you call shell via another funktion (see the task `task-shret` an exception is raused.
 The behacior of `shell` should not be different.
-And the exception mechanism should also not behave different on both cases.
+And the exception mechanism should also not behave differently in both cases.

 ````bb task-fpex````